Final project: a useful implement for a person living with a disability

 - 1:45–1:50 p.m.
 Reconvene for a last group thanks and goodbye for the semester!

-During the rotation, guest critiquers will fill out this Google Form to provide written feedback electronically.
+During the rotation, guest critiquers will fill out a Google Form to provide written feedback electronically, and also fill out feedback on paper; the paper feedback will get typed up and added to the Google Form after class.

 9. Final documentation